Yoga for Self-Regulation

 Yoga and mindfulness depend on a relationship of trust and safety between pupil and instructor, so our first sessions will be dedicated to establishing a safe environment to take risks!

 These are mental practices that have bodily effects.
-Through yoga and meditation, we will strengthen the brain’s areas for self-control and self-regulation—the insula, prefrontal cortex, and hippocampus.
+Through yoga meditation, we will strengthen brain health in self-control and self regulation—the insula, prefrontal cortex, and hippocampus.

 These are bodily practices that advance mental goals.
 Through regulated breath and movement work, we will tone the vagus nerve to experience calm and put ourselves in the right mindset for self-regulation.